ucl-cssb/CIN_SV/README.md

 * [boost](https://www.boost.org)

 ## Compilation
-Download the source code and then run `make` in folder "src" to generate the simulation program 'simsv'.
+Download the source code and then run `make` in folder "src" to generate the simulation program 'simsv' in a few seconds.

 # Usage